why Mattel Inc. [MAT] is a Good Choice for Investors After New Price Target of $31.50

-Mattel Inc. [NASDAQ: MAT] traded at a low on 09/29/22, posting a -4.19 loss after which it closed the day’ session at $18.75.
+Mattel Inc. [NASDAQ: MAT] jumped around 0.56 points on Tuesday, while shares priced at $19.64 at the close of the session, up 2.94%.
 The company report on September 7, 2022 that Mattel Introduces Bruno the Brake Car, First Autistic Character in Iconic Thomas & Friends Franchise.

 Top 5 Cheap Stocks to Own Right Now